Coronavirus positivity rate in Sedgwick County still dropping

-The rate is now down to below five-percent.
+The rate is now down to below 5%.
 Those numbers had been in the high teens.

-“Our trajectory is good,” said the top doctor in the state, Dr. Lee Norman.
-“Cautiously optimistic we are really on the right path forward.”
+“Our trajectory is good,” said Dr. Lee Norman, Kansas Department of Health and Environment secretary.
+“Cautiously optimistic, we are really on the right path forward.”

 “But based on these numbers and based on how fast we’re beginning to roll the vaccine,” said Sedgwick County Manager Tom Stolz, “I think he (Dr. Garold Minns) will visit about that and will probably visit the commission some time within the next week or so.”